csci-1301/csci-1301.github.io/docs/exercises.md

     #.  `(true && 4 >= 3) == false`
     #.  `13 <= 4 * 3 ||  !false`

 #.
-What is the relational operator used to determine whenever two values are different?
+What relational operator is used to determine whenever two values are different?

 #.
 Give three relational operators, and then two logical operators.